top of page

 Notice that there is an intersection between Food Product Design and Design For Food.
 This is because food products always come in a packaging, which is a result of Design for Food.
 So these two sub-disciplines are definitely linked, and food product designers and Design For Food designers, will often collaborate.

 Then there is Design With Food.
 In this sub-discipline, we find all the products that come from the chefs who push the boundaries of culinary arts, or food scientists who innovate with the food material itself.
+The two sub-areas we can identify are Gastronomy and Food Technology / Food Science.
 In the case of Design With Food done by chefs, products are edible but not for mass production, they are instead designed to be prepared and eaten soon after.
-In the case of Design With Food done by food scientists often they’re designing the food materials for food products for mass production, but they are not designing the overall food product, that’s why they belong to a category of its own.
+In the case of Design With Food done by food scientists often they’re designing the food materials for food products for mass production, but they are not designing the overall food product, that’s why they belong to a category of their own.

-There can sometimes be a collaboration between chefs and food scientists for a specific recipe.
+There are often collaborations between chefs and food scientists for specific recipes.
 In the restaurant or cafe scenario, food designers should collaborate and even co-design with the restaurant manager, service staff, and anyone involved in the running of the service, not just the other chefs who are making the food.

-Notice that there is an intersection between Design With Food and Design For Food, and this is because food is always served on some type of vessel: usually a plate in the restaurant scenario, a cup in the cafe scenario, or a simple paper bag at your local bakery.
-Those dishes, cups and bags are designed by Design For Food designers, which means that Design With Food designers, chefs or bakers, should indeed collaborate with the designers who design the vessel in which their food is served or contained.
+Notice that there is an intersection between Design With Food and Design For Food (the dimension of the intersection is not indicative to the amount of collaboration and interdependence there actually is between these two sub-disciplines), and this is because food is always served on some type of vessel: usually a plate in the restaurant scenario, a cup in the cafe scenario, a simple paper bag at your local bakery, etc. Those dishes, cups, and bags are designed by Design For Food designers, which means that Design With Food designers, chefs, or bakers, should indeed collaborate with the designers who design the vessel in which their food is served or contained.
 This is because the vessel itself, its material, shape, texture, and ability to maintain moisture or temperature, will indeed influence the overall experience of eating that food.

-There is also an intersection between Design With Food, and Food Product Design, due to how likely it is for chefs and food scientists to be asked to work on the recipe of food products for mass production.
+There is also an intersection between Design With Food, and Food Product Design, because chefs and food scientists often work on the recipe of food products for mass production.

 Then, Food Space Design.
 In this sub-discipline, we find the design of all food spaces, which include eating spaces as well as cooking spaces, whether commercial or private.
-This means that food space designers design the restaurant (for example) itself, with everything that is inside: layout, furniture, lights, music, etc. We can also design the food/eating/cooking space of cafes, bakeries, food trucks, etc. Moreover, think about the cinema.
-There is a food space where the popcorns and drinks are prepared and served, which are of course designed, but there are also food spaces where the food is eaten (the projection rooms, the lobby, etc.).
-Think about how almost all theatres have in fact a cup holder between seats: someone thought it would be a great idea to free people’s hands from having to hold their drink while simultaneously eat their popcorn.
-A simple example of Food Space Design.
+This means that food space designers design, for example, the restaurant itself with everything that is inside: layout, furniture, lights, music, etc. We can also design the food/eating/cooking space of cafes, bakeries, food trucks, etc. Moreover, think about the cinema.
+The the projection rooms, the lobby, etc. are food spaces where the popcorns and drinks are prepared and served and eaten.
+Think about how almost all theatres have in fact a cup holder between seats: someone thought it would be a great idea to free people’s hands from having to hold their drink while simultaneously eating their popcorn.
+An every-day example of Food Space Design.

-Food Space Designers usually have a background in interior design or architecture, they understand spaces and design both the eating space as well as the cooking space.
-In fact, notice that there is an intersection between Food Space Design and Design With Food, because all chefs, bakers, sandwich makers, etc. do need a cooking space, which should be designed to respond to their needs.
-For this reason, Food Space Designers are always collaborating with the chefs or bakers for which they are designing a kitchen layout, as well as with the restaurant and cafes owners or managers who know what the eating space should feel like for their customers.
+Food Space designers usually have a background in interior design or architecture, they understand spaces and design both the eating space as well as the cooking space, for commercial or domestic spaces.
+There is an intersection between Food Space Design and Design With Food, because all chefs, bakers, sandwich makers, etc. do need a cooking space, which should be designed to respond to their needs.
+For this reason, Food Space Designers should always collaborate with the chefs or bakers for which they are designing a kitchen layout, as well as with the restaurant and cafe owners or managers who know what the eating space should feel like for their customers.

 Now let’s talk about Eating Design.
 This is about designing the entire eating situation, and by eating situation I mean any situation in which there is someone eating something.
 In my opinion, Eating Design is about designing one-off eating situations, which means that it is different from designing permanent services like restaurants and cafes, and it is really about designing those dinners or lunches that happen one time only.
 In a simplistic way, this is what most caterers do, they design an eating event that lasts a few hours to a few days: a wedding banquet, a business lunch, a baby shower buffet, a birthday party, etc.

 With this freedom of course also comes a lot of multidisciplinary work.
-We can see in fact that Eating Design intersects with Design With Food because the food itself is designed, it intersects with Design For Food because the food’s vessel is designed, and it intersects with Food Space Design because the food space (and sometimes the temporary cooking space) is designed.
+We can see in fact that Eating Design intersects with Design With Food because the food itself is designed, it intersects with Design For Food because the food’s vessels are often bespoke designs, and it intersects with Food Space Design because the food space (and sometimes the temporary cooking space) is also often designed.
 This also means that eating designers usually collaborate with a lot of people, because they rarely have knowledge and skills in so many disciplines.

 As you can see, Food Service Design completely encircles Eating Design, because all possible outcomes of Eating Design are services; a catering business, or food event business, do in fact provide a service.